joaoc-pires/website-joaopires.com/_posts/2025-04-28-the-social-contract.md

 > "It is precisely because the force of things tends always to destroy equality that the force of legislation must always tend to maintain it."

 ### **Would I recommend it?**
 Yes, especially for those interested in foundational political thought.
 It is critical for understanding modern concepts of democracy, citizenship, and state legitimacy.
-However, readers should approach it critically, recognizing several ambiguities and potential dangers in Rousseau’s argument, notably:
+However, readers should approach it critically, recognizing several ambiguities and potential dangers in Rousseau’s argument, notably:<br>

-#### **Key Criticisms:**
 **Ambiguity of the general will**: Rousseau offers little guidance on how to discern the general will in practice, making it vulnerable to manipulation.<br>
 **Risk of authoritarianism**: The idea that citizens may be “forced to be free” can be interpreted as justifying coercive or totalitarian measures.<br>
 **Idealism vs. practicality**: Rousseau’s vision presupposes a high level of civic virtue and homogeneity that is difficult to realize in large, pluralistic societies.<br>